Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Introduction

-Additionally, OFDM's challenges such as high peak-to-average power ratio (PAPR) and out-of-band (OOB) emissions must be addressed \cite{7366560}.
-High PAPR impacts digital-to-analog converters (DACs) and power amplifiers (PAs), causing signal distortion and spectral regrowth \cite{9151131}.
-These nonlinearities degrade both in-band and adjacent channel performance, which is particularly critical in mmWave systems due to their wide bandwidth.
-Thus, careful integration of PAPR reduction techniques into hybrid beamforming design is necessary to optimize mmWave MIMO-OFDM systems for future wireless networks.
-Moreover, one of the challenges in deploying OFDM, particularly in mmWave MIMO systems, is its high OOB emissions, which can interfere with adjacent systems and degrade their communication performance \cite{10048700}.
-This problem is exacerbated in scenarios such as access points (APs) that require higher average transmit power to provide adequate coverage.
-To address interference in adjacent channels, standardized wireless systems enforce stringent OOB emission limits, typically evaluated using metrics such as the adjacent channel leakage ratio (ACLR) and spectral emission mask \cite{9390405}.
+Additionally, OFDM introduces practical impairments, including high-amplitude peaks that can cause clipping \cite{7366560}.
+Such peaks impose stringent requirements on digital-to-analog converters (DACs) and power amplifiers (PAs), and may induce signal distortion and spectral regrowth \cite{9151131}, degrading both in-band and adjacent-channel performance, which is especially critical in wideband mmWave systems.
+Hence, future mmWave MIMO-OFDM systems require hybrid precoding designs with peak-suppression and clipping-mitigation capability.
+OFDM also produces high out-of-band (OOB) radiation, particularly in mmWave MIMO settings, which can interfere with neighboring systems and degrade communication quality \cite{10048700}; this issue is more severe at base stations (BSs), where higher average transmit power is required to ensure sufficient coverage.
+To limit adjacent-channel interference, wireless standards impose strict OOB emission requirements, commonly assessed through the adjacent channel leakage ratio (ACLR) and the spectral emission mask \cite{9390405}.